Flagger

 Create a generic Istio Gateway to expose services outside the mesh on HTTPS:

-kubectl apply -f ${REPO}/artifacts/gke/istio-gateway.yaml
+kubectl apply -f ${REPO} /artifacts/gke/istio-gateway.yaml

-Create a service account with Cloud DNS admin role (replace my-gcp-project with your project ID):
+Create a service account with Cloud DNS admin role (replace my-gcp-project

 gcloud iam service-accounts create dns-admin \